CrayLabs/SmartSim/doc/orchestrator.rst

 Overview
 --------
-During standalone orchestrator deployment, a SmartSim orchestrator (the database) runs on separate compute node(s) from the model node(s).
+During standalone orchestrator deployment, a SmartSim orchestrator (the database) runs on separate compute node(s) from the SmartSim model node(s).
 A standalone orchestrator can be deployed on a single node (standalone) or sharded (distributed) over multiple nodes.
 With a sharded orchestrator, users can scale the number of database nodes for inference and script evaluation, contributing to an increased in-memory capacity for data storage in large-scale workflows.
 Standalone